The Only Show in Town

 No Way Out

 Mark McGrath teaches John Boyd’s OODA loop.
 Observe, Orient, Decide, Act.
-It describes how living systems navigate uncertainty and make decisions.
-It’s fundamental to strategy and cognition, essential to how organizations adapt.
+It describes how living systems read uncertainty and make decisions.
+It’s essential to strategy, cognition, and how organizations adapt.

-When we talked, Mark was working through teaching frustrations.
-Most people looked at the OODA loop and came away seeing it as sequential steps.
-They treated it like a template, one phase after another in sequence, and they couldn’t generate novelty that way.
-And when orientation did get attention, its depth got overlooked.
+When we talked, Mark was working through a teaching problem.
+Most people looked at the OODA loop and saw sequential steps.
+They treated it like a template, one phase after another, and couldn’t generate novelty that way.
+When orientation got attention at all, its depth got overlooked.
 Mark was trying to show them that orientation is the engine.
-It determines your observation, your decision, your action.
+It determines observation, decision, action.

-I recognized both problems immediately.
-I’d been working through these exact same issues.
+I recognized both problems.
+I’d been working through the same ones.

-After we had an initial conversation, Mark invited me to his podcast, No Way Out, with his co-host Brian Rivera, also available on YouTube.
+After an initial conversation, Mark invited me to his podcast, No Way Out, with his co-host Brian Rivera, also available on YouTube.
 They examine the OODA loop across different domains and disciplines.

 I said yes.
-I had teaching tricks that might help them see it, and they were exactly the kind of experts I needed to stress test Natural Reality against.
+I had ways of showing things that might help, and they were exactly the kind of experts I needed to stress test Natural Reality against.

 Me: “Meaning, what is meaning?
 How am I defining meaning?
 Meaning is everything that the mind produces.
 Every thought, every visual image that you perceive, every sound that you hear, absolutely everything.
 Your understanding of what I’m saying, your feeling of sitting on a chair or standing.
 All of this stuff belongs to meaning, to the category of meaning.”